If spending big money on home repairs isn’t your thing, creating and keeping a solid house maintenance routine probably should be.

 If you aren’t exactly sure what needs to be done—or when to do it—you may want to follow the suggestions on this Ultimate House Maintenance Checklist, which you can keep on your phone or fridge.

-The Ultimate House Maintenance Checklist
+House Maintenance Checklist for Every Season

 Many of the tasks on this list should be pretty easy for DIYing.
 Others might require phoning a friend with the proper tools and know-how.
 And there’s nothing wrong with calling in a pro if the job is too time-consuming or beyond your capabilities.